rose-pine/rose-pine-bloom/README.md

 ## About

-Bloom is an opinionated theme generated, matching the Rosé Pine style guide.
+Bloom is an opinionated theme generator, matching the Rosé Pine style guide.

 ## Install